robenkleene/design-references/blender/blender-rendering.md

 ## Notes

-- To remove specific objects from the render, click the "Filter" icon in the upper-right object hierarchy, and toggle on "Disable in Renders".
+- To remove specific objects from the render, click the `Filter` icon in the upper-right object hierarchy, and toggle on `Disable in Renders`.
 This will add an additional camera icon to the tree view that toggles whether the object will appear in the render.
 - To make a layer transparent, toggle on `Render Properties > Film > Transparent`.